 What other searches are available in Everything?

-The default Everything search includes UB Libraries materials; researchers have the option to adjust the scope of searching to include or exclude the content they desire -- for example, expanding to include materials across SUNY Libraries, or narrowing to online-only resources.
+The default Everything search includes physical materials held by UB and SUNY and online materials (including articles) held by UB.
+Researchers have the option to adjust the scope of searching to include or exclude the content they desire -- for example, expanding to include materials from WorldCat, or narrowing to UB-only or online-only resources.

-To view available scope, click on the magnifying glass in the search box to reveal the dropdown menu of options.
-Current (as of Spring 2020) options include:
+To view available search scopes, click on the magnifying glass in the search box to reveal the dropdown menu of options.
+Current (as of Summer 2021) options include:

 - UB Libraries Catalog - materials owned by UB, excluding articles;

 - SUNY Catalog - materials owned by UB and SUNY, excluding articles.

-- Everything + WorldCat - materials owned by UB and SUNY, articles owned by UB, and records in the WorldCat database.
+- Everything UB + SUNY + WorldCat - materials owned by UB and SUNY, articles owned by UB, and records in the WorldCat database.

 So researchers who only wish to search within UB Libraries owned materials may opt to search within "Everything UB" or "UB Libraries Catalog."
-Researchers who wish to search for UB and SUNY materials made select "Everything UB/SUNY" or "SUNY Catalog."
-And researchers who wish to search beyond both UB and SUNY may opt to search within "Everything + WorldCat."
+Researchers who wish to search for UB and SUNY materials made select "Everything UB + SUNY" or "SUNY Catalog."
+And researchers who wish to search beyond both UB and SUNY may opt to search within "Everything UB + SUNY + WorldCat."

 The "UB Libraries Catalog" and "SUNY Catalog" can alternately be searched by selecting the "Catalog" tab next to the "Everything" tab; the searches will be the same.